Thad McFadden (basketball)

-Thaddus Dewayn McFadden Jr. (born May 29, 1987) is an American-Georgian professional basketball player for Halcones de Xalapa of the Liga Nacional de Baloncesto Profesional (LNBP).
+Thaddus Dewayn McFadden Jr. (born May 29, 1987) is an American-Georgian professional basketball player for Bàsquet Menorca of the Spanish Primera FEB.
 Standing at 1.88 m, he plays at both guard positions.
 He played two years of JUCO college basketball at St. Clair County CC, and two years of Division II college basketball at Fairmont State, where he later went into the Fairmont State Hall of Fame.
 McFadden then entered the 2009 NBA draft, but he was not selected in the draft's two rounds.
 McFadden has won three Cypriot League championships.

 High school career

 McFadden played high school basketball at Flint Southwestern Academy, leading the Knights to an 18–3 record as a senior.
 During his high school tenure, he led the city in three-pointers, and set a school record for the most three-pointers in a game (eight).
 He also earned First Team All-Saginaw Valley and All-State Honorable Mention honors, during the Flint Southwestern Academy national title run.